thiagolermen/machine-learning-portifolio/README.md

 You can find the PDF of the course [here](https://github.com/thiagolermen/ml-course/blob/main/assets/Machine_Learning.pdf).

 The projects were developed using Python.
-Some of the projects were developed from scratch, while others were developed using PyTorch.
+The projects were developed from scratch or using frameworks as PyTorch and Tensorflow 2.0.

 ## Table Of Contents
 With the course you will learn the basics of